Healthy Homes Assessment Roseneath

 Home Assessments Roseneath for Rental Properties

-There are many concerns to check in an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are a variety of things you should look for during a house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For professional advice, call today to schedule your rental properties home assessment.
+The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist assistance, get in touch now and schedule your rental properties house assessment.

 home assessments for rental properties